 (10) Includes certain shares issuable upon the conversion of convertible notes and exercise of warrants held by Alpha Capital Anstalt ("Alpha").
 Alpha owns a convertible note in the principal amount of \$543,602.78 convertible into 108,721 shares of common stock at \$5.00 and warrants to purchase 357,307 shares of common stock at an exercise price of \$5.00 per share.
-Alpha's beneficial ownership is limited contractually to the extent that exercise of such notes and warrants would cause the aggregate number of shares of common stock beneficial ownership for Alpha does not reflect 179,307 shares underlying such notes and warrants that would cause the number of shares beneficially owned by Alpha to be 7.10% of our outstanding shares.
+Alpha's beneficial ownership is limited contractually to the extent that exercise of such notes and warrants would cause the aggregate number of shares of common stock beneficially owned by Alpha to exceed 4.99% of our outstanding shares.
+Accordingly, beneficial ownership for Alpha does not reflect 179,307 shares underlying such notes and warrants that would cause the number of shares beneficially owned by Alpha to be 7.10% of our outstanding shares.